 by Dr. Eleanor Kellon

-Uckele Health & Nutrition, maker of CocoSoya®, offers supplements that provide vitamin C and antioxidants.
+Uckele Health & Nutrition, maker of CocoSoya®, offers formulas for the Mare and Weanling.

-About the Author - Dr. Eleanor Kellon, staff veterinary specialist for Uckele Health & Nutrition, is an established authority in the field of equine nutrition for over 30 years, and a founding member and leader of the Equine Cushings and Insulin Resistance (ECIR) group, whose mission is to improve the welfare of horses with metabolic disorders via integration of research and real-life clinical experience.
-Prevention of laminitis is the ultimate goal. www.ecirhorse.org.
+Dr. Eleanor Kellon, staff veterinary specialist for Uckele Health & Nutrition, is an established authority in the field of equine nutrition for over 30 years, and a founding member and leader of the Equine Cushings and Insulin Resistance (ECIR) group, whose mission is to improve the welfare of horses with metabolic disorders via integration of research and real-life clinical experience.
+Prevention of laminitis is the ultimate goal. www.ecirhorse.org

 Uckele Health & Nutrition, maker of CocoSoya, is an innovation-driven health company committed to making people and their animals healthier.
 On the leading edge of nutritional science and technology for over 50 years, Uckele formulates and manufactures a full spectrum of quality nutritional supplements incorporating the latest nutritional advances. www.uckele.com.
 Find Uckele in our section on Supplements.